TheArjunAgarwal/haskell2025/chapters-typ/ch03_datatypes.typ

 #exercise(sub: "Moduler Exponation")[
   Implement modular exponentiation ($a^b mod m$) efficiently using the fast exponentiation method.
 The type signature should be `modExp :: Int -> Int -> Int -> Int`
 ]

+#exercise(sub: "Bean Nim (Putnam 1995, B5)")[
+  A game starts with four heaps of beans containing $a$, $b$, $c$, and $d$ beans.
+A move consists of taking either

+(a) one bean from a heap, provided at least two beans are left behind in that heap, or

+(b) a complete heap of two or three beans.

+The player who takes the last heap wins.
+Do you want to go first or second?

+Write a recursive function to solve this by brute force.
+Call it `naiveBeans :: Int -> Int -> Int -> Int -> Bool` which gives `True` if it is better to go first and `False` otherwise.
+Play around with this and make some observations.

+Now write a much more efficient (should be one line and has no recursion) function `smartBeans :: Int -> Int -> Int -> Int -> Bool` which does the same.
+]

+#exercise(sub : "Squares and Rectangles on a chess grid")[
+  Write a function `squareCount :: Int -> Int` to count number of squares on a  $n times n$ grid.
+For example, `squareCount 1 = 1` and `squareCount 2 = 5` as four 1x1 squares and one 2x2 square.

+  Furthermore, also make a function `rectCount :: Int -> Int` to count the number of rectangles on a $n times n$ grid.

+  Finally, make `genSquareCount :: (Int, Int) -> Int` and `genRectCount :: (Int, Int) -> Int` to count number of squares and rectangle in a $a times b$ grid.
+]

 // Suggest that we add a section about types and correctness of code.